CoryBridgman-old/TREB_District_Finder/readme.txt

 1) Working example at https://bridgmco.dev.fast.sheridanc.on.ca/showcase/treb_geolocate.php

-2) Coordinates are periodically updated from google to correct "drift" 2.1) Updates are done via Python reading from .XML and writing to .JSON
+2) Coordinates are periodically updated from google to correct "drift" 2.1) Updates are done via a custom Python program which reads from a .XML file, gathered from google.ca/mymaps, and writes a .JSON

 3) Calculation is run in JavaScript to maximize performance by removing latency